 Embrace Awkward Rooms

 This long, skinny laundry room proves that even awkwardly shaped spaces can become truly stunning in the right hands.
-The combination of grey hex tiles, bright white walls, and dark, moody cabinets lends a luxe (and very grown-up) feel to this space, while a well-placed blanket ladder (repurposed as a chic drying rack) makes it as functional as it is fashionable.
+The combination of grey hex tiles, bright white walls, and dark, moody cabinets lend a luxe (and very grown-up) feel to this space, while a well-placed blanket ladder (repurposed as a chic drying rack) makes it as functional as it is fashionable.

 Roll With It

 We've seen these handy butcher paper rolls pop up in playrooms for budding artists, and in the kitchen for grocery lists...but putting one in the laundry room just makes so much sense.
 Keep track of your to-dos (and remember to buy more whites detergent) in one fell swoop with this endless scroll of space for scribbling.

 A gallery wall next to the washer?
 We think it's a great idea.
 Give yourself something inspiring to gaze at as you fold towels, and bring a posh element to your home's most hardworking room with a diptych of abstract art.
 (Who knows—you might even start seeing Jackson Pollocks in those ketchup stains.)

 Is it just us, or does this space feel more like a cathedral to cleanliness than a regular old "laundry room"?
 This breathtaking room uses multiple types of tile and gorgeous indigo-blue wallpaper (reminiscent of your favorite laundry-day jeans, perhaps?) to transform the everyday into something extraordinary.
 The final touch: a tricked-out pet shower makes it easier than ever to get Fido squeaky clean.

 If this picture had a smell, we're pretty sure it would be something like crisp linen and lavender.
 This bright white washroom just *feels* clean, from floor to ceiling...but textural elements, like leather drawer pulls and just a touch of polished brass, give it a unique personality and keep things interesting.